 Choose an ICF Accredited Program

-It can be confusing to see all the different paths and options for coaching certifications.
+It can be confusing to see all the different paths and options for life coaching certifications.
 You don’t want to sign up for something and find out you missed a component you needed to get where you want to go in your coaching education.

 You may be asking yourself how you’re supposed to know if a school is reputable and credible.
 That’s where the ICF (International Coaching Federation) comes in.
 The ICF is the gold standard in coaching and ICF-accredited training programs must complete a rigorous review process and demonstrate that their curriculum aligns with the ICF Core Competencies and Code of Ethics.